Year in Review - 2005

 Coastal Hazards Commission Launched

 The national media continue to focus on the devastation and the lessons learned from Hurricane Katrina.
-Here in Massachusetts, Governor Romney and the Legislature have asked EOEA, through CZM, to launch a Coastal Hazards Commission.
+Here in Massachusetts, the Governor and the Legislature have asked EOEA, through CZM, to launch a Coastal Hazards Commission.
 This Commission will be charged with characterizing the Commonwealth's vulnerability to coastal hazards (coastal storms, erosion, sea level rise, storm surge, etc.); evaluating the adequacy of coastal hazards data, and tools, regulations, as well as best management practices for development in coastal flood or erosion prone areas; and developing a coastal hazards assessment for the South Shore.
 In addition, the Commission will evaluate management approaches to coastal hazards, including: existing seawall repair, removal, or replacement with alternatives; beach nourishment, including an evaluation of offshore sand mining for such purposes; coastal retreat, including infrastructure relocation and private property acquisition; market based influences and incentives/disincentives (insurance, etc.); and hazard mitigation planning.
 The Commission will begin its work in early 2006.
 The February edition of CZ-Mail will provide an update on the Commission's activities.

 New England Hit with the Largest Red Tide Bloom on Record